September 5, 2020 2:16 pm

 FACT: Conventionally raised livestock are force-fed feed that contains pesticides, and they are also supplemented with antibiotics.

-Conventionally raised livestock are force-fed feed that contains pesticides, and they are also supplemented with antibiotics.
-This is to stave off disease in CAFOs (Concentrated Animal Feeding Operations) or to make them gain weight faster.
-In addition to this, most conventionally raised livestock are fed GMOs, or genetically modified organisms, which studies are conclusively shown to be linked to certain health problems.
+Conventionally raised livestock are force-fed feed containing pesticides and supplemented with antibiotics.
+This is done to prevent disease in CAFOs (Concentrated Animal Feeding Operations) or to make them gain weight faster.
+In addition, most conventionally raised animals are fed GMOs, or genetically modified organisms, which studies have conclusively linked to certain health problems.

-The main issue with pesticides and antibiotics is that after the animals consume these pathogens, they get stored in the animal’s fat and tissues.
-And when you consume the meat or produce, you’re also consuming chemical residue.
-It’s doubly shameful because so much of meat’s flavour is in the fat!
+The main problem with pesticides and antibiotics is that once the animals have ingested these pathogens, they are stored in the animal's fat and tissues.
+And when you eat the meat or produce, you're also eating chemical residues.
+It's doubly shameful because so much of the flavour of meat is in the fat!

-On the other hand, eating organic/grass-fed meats is extra pleasurable because you do not have to worry about the toxic load in the fat.
-And good thing; there are tons of valuable nutrients in it.
+On the other hand, eating organic/grass-fed meat is extra pleasurable because you don't have to worry about the toxic load in the fat.
+And that is a good thing, because there are tons of valuable nutrients in it.

 Top Recommendations